golanlevin/p5.plotSvg/documentation.md

 ## setSvgMergeNamedGroups

 Sets whether or not to merge user-defined SVG groups that have the same name.
 Useful for grouping paths that might be computed at different times, but which are part of the same compositional design element, and should be plotted with the same drawing tool.
-The default is `true`, meaning that groups with the same name (which are at the same hierarchical level) will be merged.
+The default is `true`, meaning that groups with the same name (which are at the same hierarchical level) will be merged. *Note*: There may be unexpected groupings if `setSvgGroupByStrokeColor()` is also set to `true`.

 #### Parameters
 *   `bEnabled` **[boolean][29]** Whether or not groups with the same name should be merged.